-- In case of multiple crops, do not make more than six (6) foliar applications of OSBPI product per year on the same acreage, targeting the same pathogen. - Do not make more than one seed/soil treatment application of OSBPI per year on the same acreage, targeting the same pathogen.
+- In case of non-cucurbit multiple crops, do not make more than six (6) foliar applications of OSBPI product per year on the same acreage or greenhouse, targeting the same pathogen. - Specifically, in the case of cucurbit crops, do not make more than four (4) applications per year on the same acreage or greenhouse, targeting P. cubensis.